 How do you help your students study for the exam?

 I have been teaching this course for over 10 years.
 And in my experience when it comes to the exam, from day one, we try to eliminate any anxiety; we talk about the exam.
 We also actually give a sample exam on day one for our students to take home for homework.
-This helps them to identify where their strengths are, where they have opportunities to study harder, to ask more questions, or to go back to do their homework to get that information.
+This helps them to identify where their strengths are, where they have opportunities to study harder, ask more questions, or go back to do their homework to get that information.
 So, when it comes to studying, we give students homework assignments, and they have quizzes at the end of every chapter.

 How do CMOM students use their certification?

-I still see some of the same students that I had back from 10 years ago, and they share with me how they have grown in their career and where they are now.
+I still see some of the same students that I had back 10 years ago, and they share with me how they have grown in their careers and where they are now.
 And some of my students that have been receptionists and billers are now administrators at very large practices—very successful, doing very well.
 Many times, the graduates come to our national conferences, and during networking activities, we hear numerous success stories.
 It’s very exciting!